stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 3. Add the resultant object to the model.

-We first implement an _array constructor_ on all the relevant vertex components, for example both points and vectors delegate to the following tuple constructor:
+First an _array constructor_ is implemented on the relevant vertex components, for example both points and vectors delegate to the following tuple constructor:

 ```java
 protected Tuple(float[] array) {